 The Athens Declaration calls for a bold, united response to our warming climate by advancing carbon dioxide removal (CDR) as an essential complement to emissions reduction and avoidance.
 This summary of the framework's key priorities presents ten foundational actions to scale CDR with integrity, effectiveness, equity, and urgency.

-1. Position CDR as a core pillar of climate action.
+- 1. Position CDR as a core pillar of climate action.
+Sec.
+1, Art.
+1. - form.